wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/automation/automation-dsc-cd-chocolatey.md

 Desired State Configuration (DSC) ([overview](https://technet.microsoft.com/zh-cn/library/dn249912.aspx)) is a PowerShell tool that allows you to declare the configuration that you want for a machine.
 For example, you can say, "I want Chocolatey installed, I want IIS installed, I want port 80 opened, I want version 1.0.0 of my website installed."
 The DSC Local Configuration Manager (LCM) implements that configuration.
 A DSC Pull Server holds a repository of configurations for your machines.
 The LCM on each machine checks in periodically to see if its configuration matches the stored configuration.
 It can either report status or attempt to bring the machine back into alignment with the stored configuration.
 You can edit the stored configuration on the pull server to cause a machine or set of machines to come into alignment with the changed configuration.

-Azure Automation is a managed service in Windows Azure that allows you to automate various tasks using runbooks, nodes, credentials, resources and assets such as schedules and global variables.
+Azure Automation is a managed service in Azure that allows you to automate various tasks using runbooks, nodes, credentials, resources and assets such as schedules and global variables.
 Azure Automation DSC extends this automation capability to include PowerShell DSC tools.
-Here's a great [overview](/documentation/articles/automation-dsc-overview).
+Here's a great [overview](/documentation/articles/automation-dsc-overview/).

 A DSC Resource is a module of code that has specific capabilities, such as managing networking, Active Directory, or SQL Server.
 The Chocolatey DSC Resource knows how to access a NuGet Server (among others), download packages, install packages, and so on.
 There are many other DSC Resources in the [PowerShell Gallery](http://www.powershellgallery.com/packages?q=dsc+resources&prerelease=&sortOrder=package-title).
 These modules are installed into your Azure Automation DSC Pull Server (by you) so they can be used by your configurations.

 ARM templates provide a declarative way of generating your infrastructure - things like networks, subnets, network security and routing, load balancers, NICs, VMs, and so on.
-Here's an [article](/documentation/articles/resource-manager-deployment-model) that compares the ARM deployment model (declarative) with the Azure Service Management (ASM, or classic) deployment model (imperative).
-And another [article](../virtual-machines\virtual-machines-azurerm-versus-azuresm.md) about the core resource providers, compute, storage and network.
+Here's an [article](/documentation/articles/resource-manager-deployment-model/) that compares the ARM deployment model (declarative) with the Azure Service Management (ASM, or classic) deployment model (imperative).
+And another [article](/documentation/articles/virtual-machines-windows-compare-deployment-models/) about the core resource providers, compute, storage and network.

 One key feature of an ARM template is its ability to install a VM extension into the VM as it's provisioned.
 A VM extension has specific capabilities such as running a custom script, installing anti-virus software, or running a DSC configuration script.
 There are many other types of VM extensions.